 Students will prepare a mock internship application and personal statement in DTS 476, Senior Seminar.
 Dr. Mallory Mount and Dr. Tim Bender will provide information about Marshall's internships in this course.
 By the end of this course, students will be prepared to complete the internship application over winter break.
-All information related to the internship application process will be thoroughly reviewed in DTS 476.
+All information related to the internship application process will be thoroughly reviewed in Senior Seminar.

-Students normally request three recommendations for the dietetic internship application.
+Students need three recommendations for the dietetic internship application.
 It is best practice to request a minimum of two recommendation from DPD faculty.
 Students should consider asking faculty to provide a recommendation before winter break during the senior year.
 Never assume faculty will provide the recommendation-always ask.
 All recommendations are provided in a standardized format through the DICAS website.
-Students must request DICAS send faculty a link to complete the recommendation form.
+Students must request a DICAS link for each faculty member to complete the recommendation form.